iterative/ldb-resources/README.md

 **Key LDB features**:

 * **command line tool** (MLOps oriented).
-* LDB manages datasets as versioned collections of pointers into storage locations with automatic de-duplication
+* LDB manages datasets as versioned collections of pointers into storage with automatic de-duplication
-* Since LDB datasets use pointers, there is **no need** to **move or copy** data objects to create, share or modify datasets
+* Since LDB datasets use pointers, there is **no need** to **move or copy** data objects to create datasets
 * LDB datasets are purely logical, so they are easily cloned, merged, sliced, and sampled
 * **Search in the cloud:** data objects can be selected based on JSON annotations, file attributes, or helper ML model queries
 * **Annotation tracking:** JSON annotations are tracked and versioned during indexing